sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 consistent with every other variable.
 For example, consider the constraint Y = X^2 where the domain of both X and Y is the set of digits.
 We can write this constraint explicitly as
 (X, Y ), {(0, 0), (1, 1), (2, 4), (3, 9))}.

+- **Arc consistency algorithm**
+  - To make every variable arc-consistent, the AC-3 algorithm maintains a queue of arcs to consider. (order of arcs not important), Initially, the queue contains all the arcs in the CSP.
+  - AC-3 then pops off an arbitrary arc (Xi,Xj) from the queue and makes Xi arc-consistent with respect to Xj, ie we try to reduce the domain of Xi, making sure that Xj has valid values.
+This may happen is Xj is dependent of Xi.
+    - If this leaves Di(domain of Xi) unchanged, the algorithm just moves on to the next arc.
+    - But if this revises Di (makes the domain smaller), then we add to the queue all arcs (Xk,Xi) where Xk is a neighbor of Xi.
+We need to do that because the change in Di might enable further reductions in the domains of Dk, even if we have previously considered Xk.
+If Di is revised down to nothing, then we know the whole CSP has no consistent solution, and AC-3 can immediately return failure.
+Otherwise, we keep checking, trying to remove values from the domains of variables until no more arcs are in the queue.
+At that point, we are left with a CSP that is equivalent to the original CSP—they both have the same solutions—but the arc-consistent CSP will in most cases be faster to search because its variables have smaller domains

-Assume a CSP with n variables, each with domain size at most d, and with c binary constraints (arcs).
+- Complexity: Assume a CSP with n variables, each with domain size at most d, and with c binary constraints (arcs).
 Each arc (Xk,Xi) can be inserted in the queue only d times because Xi has at most d values to delete.
 Checking consistency of an arc can be done in O(d^2) time, so we get O(cd^3) total worst-case time.

 ### 6.2.3 Path consistency
 Path consistency tightens the binary constraints by using implicit constraints that are inferred by looking at triples of variables.

 A two-variable set {Xi,Xj} is path-consistent with respect to a third variable Xm if, for every assignment {Xi = a,Xj = b} consistent with the constraints on {Xi,Xj}, there is